Jean-Nicolas Stofflet

 Born in Bathelémont-lès-Bauzemont (Meurthe-et-Moselle), the son of a miller, he was for long a private in the Swiss Guard, and afterwards gamekeeper to the comte de Colbert-Maulévrier, he joined the Vendéans when they rose against the Revolution to defend Roman Catholicism and Royalist principles.
 During the war in Vendée, he served first under Maurice d'Elbée, and fought at Fontenay-le-Comte, Cholet and Saumur, and distinguished himself at the battles of Beaupréau, Laval and Antrain.

 He was appointed major-general of the Royalist army, and in 1794 succeeded Henri de la Rochejaquelein as commander-in-chief of the Catholic and Royal Army.
 Stofflet established his headquarters in the Forest of Vezins.
-But his quarrels with another Vendéan leader, François de Charette, and the defeats sustained by the Vendéan troops, led him to give in his submission and to accept the terms of the Treaty of La Jaunaye with the National Convention (2 May 1795).
+But his quarrels with another Vendéan leader, François de Charette, and the defeats sustained by the Vendéan troops, led him to submit and accept the terms of the Treaty of La Jaunaye with the National Convention (2 May 1795).

-He, however, soon violated this treaty, and at the instigation of Royalist agents took arms in December of the same year or behalf of the Count of Provence, from whom he had received the rank of maréchal-de-camp.
+He, however, soon violated this treaty, and at the instigation of Royalist agents took arms in December of the same year on behalf of the Count of Provence, from whom he had received the rank of maréchal-de-camp.
 This last action of Stofflet's failed completely.
 He was taken prisoner by the Republic, sentenced to death by a military commission, and shot at Angers.